giellalt/giellalt.github.io/infra/GettingStarted.md

 for yourself and your language community.

-## A final note
+# A final note

 This list is written for people not working at Divvun or Giellatekno.
-You may also look at
-[the longer list of what we install for our new workers](install-overview.md).
-But this document will give you what you need to get started.
+You may also look at [the longer list of what we install for our new workers](install-overview.md).
+But the present document will give you what you need to get started.